mostaphaelansari/Optimization-and-Deployment-of-a-Retrieval-Augmented-Generation-RAG-System-/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the RAG TP assignment.
+This project is developed for educational purposes as part of the RAG project assignment.

 ---